LloydAlston/LloydAlston/README.md

 #  About Me:
-I’m a Master’s student in International Automotive Engineering with a growing interest in automotive software and intelligent systems.
-I’m currently working on a personal Bearing Condition Monitoring project focused on fault detection using sensor data.
-Previously, I developed a multi-modal driver drowsiness detection system using late-fusion architecture and vision-based metrics.
-I’m continuously improving my programming skills and exploring real-time automotive applications
+I'm a Master's student in International Automotive Engineering at THI Ingolstadt, specialising in Vehicle Safety.
+My background includes thermo-mechanical simulation of SiC power modules, autonomous systems research with ROS2, and hands-on prototyping with electrical drive systems.
+I have a published journal paper, a pending patent, and I enjoy working across the full stack from CAD and FEA to Python and real-time sensor integration.

 ## 🌐 Socials: